The Eurosport Cup: Vote for the greatest team of the 21st century

 Image credit: Eurosport

-We would like to welcome to you to the very first Eurosport Cup.
-Over the coming weeks we will settle a series of football debates thanks to you, the readers.
+Over the coming weeks we will settle a series of football debates thanks to you, the readers, in our very first Eurosport Cup.

 The first debate is Who is the greatest team of the 21st century?